cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/Problem Set 2.md

 ```

 * Write the pseudocode for a function called `void swap_ends(MyCoolStructure mcs)` which swaps the first and last items in the data structure.
-* What is the Big-$\Theta$ time complexity of this function?
+* What is the Big-O time complexity of this function?
 Justify your answer with a proof.

 8. What is the difference between "wall time", "user cpu time", and "kernel cpu time" in the context of benchmarking code?